Whip up a batch of these maple spiced pepitas to serve at your next get-together. They make a great addition to the appetizer table or the salad bowl.

 A pepita is not all that exciting on its own.
 (It’s a pumpkin seed.)
 But, when it combines with the maple and the spices, all the pepitas gather together into clusters and make these little explosive balls of flavor.
 The crunch of the pepita is intensified somehow — and becomes rather addicting.
 It was hard not to eat them all in one sitting.

 Whip up a batch of these to serve at your next get-together.
 They make a great addition to the appetizer table at your upcoming holiday feasts.
-Go French and offer aperitifs: lay out a bowl of olives, a variety of drinks, and these little bits of maple-spiced goodness.
-(Okay, so the spice and the maple are not French at all, but let’s pretend.)
+Go French and offer aperitifs: lay out a bowl of olives or veggies, a variety of drinks, and these little bits of maple-spiced goodness.

 - 1/4 cup maple syrup